maksverver/pushfight/README.md

 ## Future work

- * Are there any positions that are losing because there are no pushes available?
-Or the only pushes push one's owns pieces off the board?
  * Write about how to find optimal moves before turn 1.
  * List some stats from the final computation
  * Determining the best starting position
  * Finding a compact way to represent the optimal strategy
+ * Are there any unreachable positions that I haven't accounted for already?
+   If not, can I prove it?
+I could probably brute-force it with a breadth-first search starting from all initial positions, but it would be expensive.